Top-gg-Community/node-sdk/README.md

   })
 }, 1800000) // post every 30 minutes
 ```
-With this your server count, and shard count, will be auto-posted to top<span>.gg, nothing else needs to be done
+With this your server count and shard count will be posted to top.<span>gg

 ## Webhook server